TN 13 (02-18)

 actual cost, if the individual provides evidence of the actual cost of these expenses; or

 the mileage allowance chart in DI 10520.030G.
 Since the mileage allowances reflect insurance, fuel, and routine maintenance expenses, no additional allowances can be made for these items.

-9. Job coaching expenses
+10. Job coaching expenses

-10. Supported employment - extended or follow-along services
+11. Supported employment - extended or follow-along services

-11. Deferred expenses
+12. Deferred expenses

-EXAMPLE: Joe, 40, quit high school in the 10th grade and was working as a laborer when he had a heart attack in 1992.
+EXAMPLE: Joe, 40, quit high school in the 10th grade and worked as a laborer when he had a heart attack in 1992.
 He has been on SSI since.
 He wants to start a business to deliver carryout orders from restaurants, and has already lined up a number of restaurants.